 Increase attention to issues of climate and social support for a diverse and broadly inclusive range of faculty.

 Develop initiatives to improve climate and social support.
 Work with the CLAS Diversity and Inclusion Council to research successful practices at other institutions and to gather useful resources.
 Assess current mentoring practices for diverse faculty groups.
-Establish college-level structure for mentoring individuals with leadership interest and potential, with particular attention to underrepresented groups.
+Establish a college-level structure for mentoring individuals with leadership interests and potential, with particular attention to underrepresented groups.

 Goal 6: Reform college group requirements and general education courses

 Although the general education curriculum provides the basic academic skills and the foundation of a liberal arts and sciences education, many students take these courses at other institutions.
-The special quality and value of General Education courses taught at a research-intensive institution like Wayne State could attract more students to fulfill their General Education requirements at Wayne State.
+The special quality and value of general education courses taught at a research-intensive institution like Wayne State could attract more students to fulfill their general education requirements at Wayne State.